chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-deploy-plugin.markdown

 Using the Generic plugin as a basis to create a new plugin, or writing a custom plugin from scratch, is a powerful way to extend XL Deploy.
 It uses XL Deploy's Java plugin API which is also used by all of the plugins provided by XebiaLabs.
 The plugin API specifies a contract between XL Deploy core and a plugin that ensures that a plugin can safely contribute to the calculated deployment plan.

+Refer to the [Javadoc](https://docs.xebialabs.com/xl-deploy/latest/javadoc/udm-plugin-api/) for detailed information about the Java API.

 ## UDM and Java

 The UDM concepts are represented in Java by interfaces: